Last updated 18th July, 2025

 Even if you need a plumber or heating engineer to install your new radiator you could save some time and money by removing the old one yourself.
 However, you should speak to your plumber beforehand and ensure that they are happy for you to do this and that they will still guarantee the work of installing the replacement radiator.

-There are quite a few types of radiator to choose from including horizontal, column, vertical and electric radiators.
+There are quite a few types of radiators to choose from including horizontal, column, vertical and electric radiators.
 There are also single and double panel radiators as well as double convector radiators.
 Which you choose depends on what is best for your room, your heating system and your own personal preference.

 It is also important to choose a radiator size that will sufficiently heat your room.
 Here is a radiator size calculator which is handy to use when choosing a new radiator to adequately and efficiently heat a room.